marijnh/Eloquent-JavaScript/19_paint.md

 keyboard ((focus)).
 Note that the _property_ corresponding to the `tabindex` _attribute_ is called `tabIndex`, with a capital I, and our `elt` function expects property names.
 Register the key event handlers directly on that element.
-This means that you have to click, touch, or tab to the application before you can interact with it with the keyboard.
+This means you have to click, touch, or tab to the application before you can interact with it with the keyboard.